wwoods/job_stream/README.md

     # example4.yaml
     # Reducer recurrence
-    reducer: getToTen
+    reducer:
+        type: getToValue
+        value: 100
     jobs:
         - type: duplicate
         - type: addOne

-Running this with 1 will yield 14 - the first pass will duplicate the 1 and add one to each, making 4.
-The GetToTenReducer will see that 4 is less than ten, and calls the recur method with 4.
-Repeating this process will add 10 to the final result, making 14.
+Running this with 1 will yield 188 - essentially, since handleAdd() calls recur for each value less than 3, two additional "3" works get added into the system early on.
+So handleDone() gets called with 20, 62, and finally 188.

 Roadmap
 -------

 * Reductions should always happen locally; a dead ring should merge them.
-Issue - would need a merge() function on the templated reducer base class.
+    * Issue - would need a merge() function on the templated reducer base class.
 Also, recurrence would have to re-initialize those rings.
 Might be better to hold off on this one until it's a proven performance issue.
+    * Unless, of course, T_accum == T_input always and I remove the second param.
+Downsides include awkwardness if you want other components to feed into the reducer in a non-reduced format... but, you'd have to write a converter anyway (current handleMore).
+So...
+    * Though, if T_accum == T_input, it's much more awkward to make generic, modular components.
+For instance, suppose you have a vector calculation.
+Sometimes you just want to print the vectors, or route them to a splicer or whatever.
+If you have to form them as reductions, that's pretty forced...
+    * Note - decided to go with handleJoin(), which isn't used currently, but will be soon (I think this will become a small issue)
 * Doxygen documentation
 * Tests
 * Subproject - executable integrated with python, for compile-less / easier work